Nursing

 LVN to ADN Transition Program

-California licensed vocational nurses are eligible to apply for a one-year LVN-ADN transition program.
+LVN TO ADN TRANSITION PROGRAM California licensed vocational nurses are eligible to apply to a one-year LVN-ADN transition program.
 Credit toward first year ADN courses is granted upon evidence of licensure.
-Students take a transition course before joining the ADN class in the third semester.
-Students must submit a Waive a Major Requirement petition to earn credit for LVN courses.
+Students take a transition course before joining the ADN class.

 Prerequisites